 A swollen abdomen is when your belly area is bigger than usual.

 A swollen abdomen that is caused by eating a heavy meal will go away when you digest the food.
-Eating in moderation will help prevent swelling.
+Eating smaller amounts will help prevent swelling.

 For a swollen abdomen caused by swallowing air:

 For a swollen abdomen caused by malabsorption, try changing your diet and limiting milk.
-Talk to your doctor.
+Talk to your health care provider.